-Q50: What is the average separation and average semivariance in the first bin?
+Q55: What is the average separation and average semivariance in the first bin?
 How many point-pairs are averaged for this?
-Jump to A50 •
+Jump to $A55 \bullet$ dependence range of spatial Q57: At what separation between point-pairs is there no more spatial dependence?
+(This is called the range of spatial dependence) A57 • seminugget variance

-Q51: What evidence does this plot give that closer points are more similar, i.e., what is the evidence for local spatial dependence?
-Jump to A51 • nugget semivariance semivortiance the nugget semivariance is completely unexplained.
-It may result from measurement error and from processes at a smaller scale than the support of the observation.
+Q56: What evidence does this plot give that closer points are more similar, i.e., what is the evidence for local spatial dependence?
+Jump to A56 • variogram sill